 The Filipino version of McDonald’s is so popular that there are now Jollibee chains in the USA where many Filipino’s of the fast-food generation now live.

-Burgers have extra sweet buns and the spaghetti dish is covered in sweet sauce.
+Burgers have extra sweet buns and the spaghetti dish is covered in a sweet sauce.

 4- Explore Intramuros

-Intramuros is Manila’s oldest district, built during the Spanish Colonial Era it’s home to three of Manila’s most famous tourist landmarks: Fort Santiago, San Agustin Church and Manila Cathedral.
+Intramuros is Manila’s oldest district, built during the Spanish Colonial Era it’s home to three of Manila’s most famous tourist landmarks in the Philippines such as Fort Santiago, San Agustin Church and Manila Cathedral.

 The oldest Spanish stone fortress in the country, Fort Santiago was the military headquarters of the Spanish, British, American and Japanese regimes.